Updated August 19, 2023

 Let’s begin with what the domain name of the website is.
-The essence of the domain name, it is the first tap in the URL or the web address between the protocol symbol (HTTP:/).
+The domain name’s essence is the first tap in the URL or the web address between the protocol symbol (HTTP:/).
 The domain name would thus be dominain.com for the URL: https:/www.domain.com / hosting/.
-What you may not notice or view today is that this domain constitutes the IP address of the desktop or website.
-A domain name that is registered is unique to you and can not be used for anyone since it works like a street address in the physical world on the website.
+You may not notice or view today that this domain constitutes the IP address of the desktop or website.
+A registered domain name is unique to you and can not be used for anyone since it works like a street address in the physical world on the website.

 Types of Domain Name

 Below are the different domain types, which are as follows.

 1) Top-Level Domain

 Description of each of the Domain Name is given below